 I have stopped collecting antique Kiras in the beginning of 2000 and nowadays those antique textiles from Bhutan are not longer available or only in rare cases and are most expensive.

-My vision is to re-produce my own Kishung Caftan in the next years.
-They will be made of hemp yarn, but with the buddhist patterns and embroideries.
+My vision is to re-produce my own Kishung Caftan in the coming years made of plain hemp yarn, or with the buddhist sacred patterns and embroideries.
 Why hemp yarn?
 Because it is the only natural fabric in this planet which protects us against uv radiation.

 Thanks goes to my international customers, especially to the people of Oklahoma, New York, California, New Mexico, Germany, France, Italy and Japan.